 This area is designed to give exposure to the application of operational research in various settings.
 It could consist of project courses, seminars or workshops in addition to standard means of course delivery.
 It could also be met by work experience (provided it was properly documented).
 It should illustrate the scientific method in problem solving, and discuss modeling issues such as data collection, model generation and revision, solution, implementation, verification, and validation.
 Functional areas include accounting, actuarial science, finance, logistics, marketing, operations, production, strategic planning and transportation.
 The focus might be on a particular sector, such as agriculture, defence, government services, health care, manufacturing, or natural resources, or it could consist of a broad survey of applications.

-To apply for the CORS Diploma, candidates must provide transcripts of their academic record to the CORS Diploma contact person at the university from which they graduated.
+To apply for the CORS Diploma, candidates must provide transcripts of their academic record (in English or in French) to the CORS Diploma contact person at the university from which they graduated.
 Graduates of a Canadian university that does not have a Diploma Contact Person should contact the National CORS Diploma Coordinator.
 The university contact person will review the submitted course list and ascertain whether the candidate satisfies diploma requirements.
 Once satisfied, the candidate’s name will be forwarded to the National Coordinator with a recommendation for the issuance of the Diploma.

 Diplomas will be issued three times in a year with the following deadlines: